 - On Screen notifications of Google Drive activity.

-- Ubuntu 12.04 is not officially supported but see here for Ubuntu 12.04 64bit installation instructions.
+- Ubuntu 12.04 is NOT officially supported because of dependency issues but see here for Ubuntu 12.04 64bit installation instructions.
+We use Grive Tools daily on Ubuntu 12.04 64bit without issues but do not ask for support if you encounter install problems.

 - Add the Grive Tools PPA to your software sources and install Grive Tools.
 Open a terminal window and enter: